Eastern Siberia and the Russian Far East are top priority regions for Gazprom in the long term.

 In June, Gazprom and Shell sign the Memorandum to construct the third production train of the LNG plant within Sakhalin II.
 The document sets target dates for the design stage and the project implementation in general and outlines further steps and main principles of cooperation between the parties in preparing a final investment decision.

-In December, Sakhalin Energy starts to develop project documentation.
+In December, Sakhalin Energy starts to develop design documentation.

 The technologies for offshore hydrocarbon production and gas liquefaction are under optimization as part of the project.